hyz-xmaster/VarifocalNet/docs/install.md

 ### A from-scratch setup script

-Here is a full script for setting up mmdetection with conda.
+Here is a full script for setting up VarifocalNet with conda.

 ```shell
 conda create -n open-mmlab python=3.7 -y